phenom-company/smartcontract-human/README.md

 ```cs
 function finish() public onlyOwner
 ```
-Function that finishes voting and sets contract status to: "Finished", if voting was successful or "Failed" otherwise.
+The function that finishes voting and sets contract status to: "Finished", if voting was successful or "Failed" otherwise.

 **claim**
 ```cs
 function claim() public
 ```
-Function that allows to claim tokens back.
+The function that allows claiming tokens back.

 **vote**
 ```cs